If you receive a Letter of Advice to Apply (LAA), you will be able to log into your account and gain access to the full MPNP application.

 The MPNP assesses your eligibility based on the documents you submit with your MPNP Online application.
 You must substantiate all claims you made in your Expression of Interest (EOI) and all information provided in your application with credible supporting documentation.

+Before you log in to MPNP Online, be sure that you know which documents you will need and gather them.
 This page explains the documents that all applicants are required to submit.
-(The documents you need to demonstrate your Connection to Manitoba are listed on the page for each connection category)
+(The documents you need to demonstrate your Connection to Manitoba are listed on the page for each connection category.)

 Immigration history and status